 - Toroweap ranks as one of the most photogenic viewpoints of the entire Grand Canyon!
 It's one of the very few spots where you can look straight down on the Colorado River!

 - This is a fully outfitted camping adventure.
 All you need to bring is your camera gear and we'll take care of the rest (Please note: We are unable to accommodate special dietary needs on our campouts.
 If you have food allergies, or dietary restrictions, we ask that you bring your own meals).

 - Small group size to ensure personalized instruction and individualized attention.

-- Capture the warm sunset tones, the brilliant night sky, and the dramatic sunrise.
+- Capture the warm sunset tones, the brilliant night sky, and sunrise the next morning.